roman-milk/roman-milk.github.io/grannys-dirty-photographs.md

+===

- ****** Granny's Dirty Photographs Ch.
-06 ****** bygeronimo_appleby© After several minutes of dividing my attention between the two groaning, gasping women my grandmother told me to take off my clothes and sit down on the sofa.
+After several minutes of dividing my attention between the two groaning, gasping women my grandmother told me to take off my clothes and sit down on the sofa.

  When I was naked and seated both women came to me and sat down, one either side.
 From there, while I kissed Elaine, my grandmother took hold of my cock and sucked at the knob-end with pursed lips.
 She cranked me at the root and sucked the tip of me while I ran my hands over the smooth skin of her shoulders before I felt the tightly packed corset that covered her torso.